Snowflake-Labs/sfquickstarts/site/sfguides/src/secure_your_organizations_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 1.1 Navigate to [sigmacomputing.com/free-trial-hol](sigmacomputing.com/free-trial-hol)

-1.2 Enter "sigma" for the password
+1.2 Enter "sigma" for the password in all lowercase.

 1.3 Fill out the form to access a free trial, including your name, email, company, title, and phone number.
 Then click "Start Trial"